research-library/biotech/notes.md

 **Design targets:**

-- **Partial reprogramming for age reversal.** Cyclic, short-duration expression of Yamanaka factors in aged tissues can reset epigenetic clocks and restore youthful gene expression patterns without inducing tumorigenesis.
-The design challenge is achieving precise temporal control of factor expression in vivo.
+- **Partial reprogramming for age reversal.** Cyclic, short-duration expression of Yamanaka factors in aged tissues has been shown to reset epigenetic clocks and restore youthful gene expression patterns in progeria mouse models [Ocampo et al., 2016].
+Subsequent work has extended these findings to naturally aged mice.
+However, tumorigenesis risk from sustained or excessive reprogramming factor expression is not fully resolved, and the therapeutic window between rejuvenation and dedifferentiation-induced oncogenesis remains narrow.
+The central design challenge is achieving precise temporal control of factor expression in vivo with adequate safety margins.

-- **Direct lineage conversion.** Bypassing the pluripotent state entirely, somatic cells can be converted directly to needed cell types (e.g., fibroblasts to cardiomyocytes, astrocytes to neurons) using defined transcription factor cocktails.
-This approach is relevant to tissue repair after injury.
+- **Direct lineage conversion.** Bypassing the pluripotent state entirely, somatic cells can be converted directly to needed cell types using defined transcription factor cocktails.
+Ieda et al. demonstrated direct reprogramming of fibroblasts to cardiomyocyte-like cells using Gata4, Mef2c, and Tbx5 [Ieda et al., 2010], and Qian et al. showed in vivo cardiac reprogramming [Qian et al., 2012].
+Astrocyte-to-neuron conversion has been demonstrated using NeuroD1 and other factors [Rivetti di Val Cervo et al., 2017].
+This approach is relevant to tissue repair after injury, though conversion efficiency, functional maturation, and long-term stability of converted cells remain active research challenges.

 - **Synthetic stem cell niches.** Biomaterial scaffolds that mimic the signaling environment of native stem cell niches can direct endogenous stem cell behavior for tissue regeneration [Tian et al., 2024].